 In either of these programs, students will focus on the basics of story development, genres, nonfiction and fiction stories, and poetry.
-Students will then be able to use their general knowledge of these subjects to choose an area to concentrate and specialize in.
+With their general knowledge of these subjects, students will confidently choose an area to concentrate and specialize in.

 At Liberty University, you can earn a writing degree at every level.
-It offers an Associate of Arts in Creative Writing, a Bachelor of Science in English and Writing with concentrations in either general or creative writing, a Master of Arts in Composition or Professional Writing, and a PhD in communications.
+It offers an Associate of Arts in Creative Writing, and a Bachelor of Science in English and Writing.
+The latter features concentrations in either general or creative writing.
+The university also has a Master of Arts in Composition or Professional Writing, and a PhD in communications.

 University of Texas-El Paso

-For a more unique degree, students can enroll in a writing program through the University of Texas in El Paso, Texas.
+For a more unique degree, students can enroll in a writing program through the University of Texas at El Paso.
 Its program is an MFA in Creative Writing, taught in English and in a bilingual setting.
 Learning in a bilingual environment is a great way for students to brush up on a second language without taking additional language courses.

-The program here is offered in an on-campus setting as well if students decide they would like to take both online and on-campus courses.
+If they choose to, students can take both online and on-campus courses.
 Many of the courses required for this program focus on a student’s chosen concentration and help them tailor their degree to their career goals.

 In Saint Charles, Missouri, students can enroll in Lindenwood University’s online MFA in Creative Writing program.
 Though the program is offered both online and on-campus, the online path is totally online with no required residencies.
 Both programs are taught by faculty members who have firsthand experience.

-Students in this program will be able to focus on courses that aid in creative writing development or ones that are focused more on journalism and editing skills.
+Students can focus on courses that aid in the creative process or that seek to develop journalism and editing skills.
 Lindenwood University encourages students to practice their skills by offering work in the school’s literary journal as an editor.

 Florida International University

-The Florida International University in Miami, Florida, offers an online Bachelor’s Degree in English program.
+Florida International University in Miami offers an online Bachelor’s Degree in English program.
 In this program, students are given the option to specialize their degree in either writing and rhetoric or creative writing.
 While the writing and rhetoric specialization program is offered entirely online, the creative writing program does require a few on-campus workshops.

 Both programs are designed to educate students in all aspects of writing, not just their specialization.
 Required core courses cover topics like writing studies, business writing, writing and rhetoric theory, and composition.